01-26-20 I Am Women

 Sonya walked over to the airport information counter and requested the latest information on her flight delay.
-She has been waiting 5 hours for her plane to arrive to take her to San Francisco.
-But weather wouldn’t cooperate and heavy rain fall has blocked access to the airport landing strip.
-Every time the rain seemed to slow, the wiry travels get their hopes up, but are soon let down by more pouring rain.
+She had been waiting 5 hours for her plane to arrive to take her to San Francisco.
+But weather wouldn’t cooperate and heavy rain fall had blocked access to the airport landing strip.
+Every time the rain seemed to slow, the wiry travels got their hopes up, but were soon let down by more pouring rain.
 Sonya had already finished reading the book she brought and the convenience store was closed, so she could only listen to her music.

-The waiting room was full of delayed travelers, all frustrated like her but making the most of it.
+The waiting room was full of delayed travelers, all frustrated like her but made the most of it.
 Sonya often entertained herself with ‘people watching’ as she called it.
 She liked watching people when they were unaware.
-She imagined their lives and why they are traveling.
-And made up little scenarios of possible reasons they are at the airport.
+She imagined their lives and why they were traveling.
+And made-up little scenarios of possible reasons they were at the airport.
 Sonya set her personal music list for random play, made herself comfortable and hit play.

 Then a young mother with her toddler daughter caught Sonya’s eye.
 The daughter slept in the mother’s lap.
 But the mother was deep in thought as she rocked her child.
 Sonya started imagining what the mother may be thinking as the next song began.
 It is ‘The Rose’.
 Sonya was surprised that the song was appropriate for the mother-daughter story.
 She imagined the young mother struggling with love questions.
 She noticed the mothers ring finger without a ring, but with distinct marks that a ring was there shortly before.
 The mother covered her daughter with unconditional love it was obvious to anyone.
 However, the mothers love for the father had conditions.
 Lines must have been crossed and pain resulted.
 Now Sonya saw the mother standing at a crossroads, desperately trying to understand love and family and compromise.
 And just as the song came to an end, the mother stood up with the child still in her arms.
 While pulling her suit case behind her, Sonya watched the mother throw away her plane tickets.
 The mother headed toward the exit, and Sonya imagined that she decided to stay and fight for her family.
 Sonya wished her well.